The Pan-STARRS Data Processing System: IPP Data Processing Stages

-If the analysis of an element (e.g., chip) completed successfully, then the corresponding table row (e.g., chipProcessedImfile) is listed with a fault of 0.
-If the analysis failed, then a non-zero fault is recorded.
-An analysis which results in a fault is one in which the failure is thought to be temporary.
-For example, if a computer had a network glitch and was unable to write out some of the output files, this would be an ephemeral failure which was not a failing of the data, but merely the processing system.
-On the other hand, if the analysis failed because of a problem with the input data, this is noted by setting a non-zero value in a different table field, `quality'.
-For example, if the chip analysis failed to discover any stars because the image was completely saturated, the analysis can complete successfully (fault = 0), but the `quality' field will be set to a non-zero value.
-The various processing stages are able to select only the good (quality = 0) elements of a prior stage when choosing items for processing.
-For example, the Camera calibration stage will only use data from chips with good quality data, dropping the failed chips from the rest of the analysis.
-On the other hand, a fault in one of the elements for a given stage will block any dependent stages from processing that item.
-In this way, if a glitch occurs and a chip from an exposure failed to be written to disk in the Chip stage, the system will not partially process the exposure with the rest of the chips.
-Since many of the faults which occur are ephemeral, the processing stages are set up to occasional clear and re-try the faulted entries.
+If the analysis of an element (e.g., the individual OTA chip) completed successfully, then the corresponding table row (e.g., \ippdbtable{chipProcessedImfile}) is listed with a \ippdbcolumn{fault} of 0.
+If the analysis failed, then a non-zero \ippdbcolumn{fault} is recorded.
+An analysis which results in a \ippdbcolumn{fault} is one in which the failure is thought to be temporary.
+For example, if the processing computer had a network interruption and was unable to write some of the output files, this would be an ephemeral failure which was not a failing of the data, but merely the processing system.
+On the other hand, if the analysis failed because of a problem with the input data, this is noted by setting a non-zero value in a different table field, \ippdbcolumn{quality}.
+For example, if the \ippstage{chip} analysis failed to discover any stars because the image was completely saturated, the analysis can complete successfully (\ippdbcolumn{fault} = 0), but the \ippdbcolumn{quality} field will be set to a non-zero value.
+The various processing stages are able to select only the good (\ippdbcolumn{quality} = 0) elements of a prior stage when choosing items for processing.
+For example, the \ippstage{camera} calibration stage will only use data from chips with good \ippdbcolumn{quality} data, dropping the failed chips from the rest of the analysis.
+On the other hand, a \ippdbcolumn{fault} in one of the elements for a given stage will block any successive stages which depend on that result from processing that item.
+In this way, if such a temporary failure occurs, the system will not process an exposure through subsequent stages without the component that has failed temporarily.
+Since many of the \ippdbcolumn{fault}s which occur are ephemeral due to current conditions of the processing cluster, the processing stages are set up to occasionally clear and re-try the faulted entries.
+Some \ippdbcolumn{fault}s represent software bugs and in the early stages of processing were accumulated until the corresponding software issue could be addressed; since the start of the PS1 Science Consortium Surveys, these types of \ippdbcolumn{fault}s have largely been eliminated.
 Thus, automatic processing is able to keep the data flowing even in the face of occasional network glitches or hardware crashes.